Peer Review Week 2016: recognition for review

 The first Peer Review Week in 2015 was a great success, and we are delighted that it is being continued.

 Our hope is that by building on the events and discussion around Peer Review Week, this critical issue will equally start to get more meaningful attention, and to push peer review up the science policy agenda.” – Cath Cotton, OUP Blog

-- Online and face-to-face events are listed at the 2016 Peer Review Week website
+- Join the online and face-to-face events listed at the 2016 Peer Review Week website

 - Share your views, ideas and experiences through blogs and Twitter hashtags #RecognizeReview and #PeerRevWk16